antz22/ConnectAnon/README.md

 - push notifications -- connecting with currently active user
 - firebase admin - notifications and chat buddy functionality and getting reported
-- connecting with chat buddies - should they be able to connect to the same person twice? or else they might get the same person as a converstaion they're already, ew buggy
 - should chat buddies be able to do the same thing? then what about erasing things in the database, updating chattedwith?
-- SHOULD THE CONVERSATIONS BE DISAPPEARING?
-- profile pics in chat rooms
 - bans
 - peer preferences?
 - unsplash API production - how to download stuff?